stevenjgomez/stevenjgomez.github.io/index.md

 My name is Steven (he/him/his), I'm from Los Angeles, CA and now live in [Goleta, CA](https://en.wikipedia.org/wiki/Goleta,_California).

 My research focuses on understanding and controlling disorder, both intrinsic (_e.g._, from frustration effects) and extrinsic (_e.g._, from defects), in quantum materials.
 A key goal in my work is to shed light on how disorder in the electronic degrees of freedom (*i.e.*, spin, charge, orbital, lattice) plays a role in realizing (or competing with) interesting quantum ground states in frustrated magnets, unconventional superconductors, and other strongly correlated electron materials.
 I study these effects using X-ray and neutron scattering techniques paired with bulk transport and thermodynamic measurements.
 I also develop cutting-edge methods for high-purity crystal growth, including high-pressure techniques capable of realizing large, high-quality crystals of volatile and metastable phases suitable for neutron scattering investigations.

-Research areas in

-1. X-ray and neutron scattering
-2. New methods for high-purity crystal growth
-3. Studies of disorder in frustrated magnets

 I obtained my Ph.D. in Materials from the [University of California, Santa Barbara](https://www.materials.ucsb.edu/), where I worked in the [Wilson Group](https://labs.materials.ucsb.edu/wilson/stephen/).